 12. Is buying links and hidden text etc. considered as black hat SEO?

-For the uninitiated, black hat SEO covers methods of gaining a high search ranking that may be not consider ethical and indeed may get your site banned.
+For the uninitiated, black hat SEO covers methods of gaining a high search ranking that maybe not considered ethical and indeed may get your site banned.

 Consider every method you use extremely carefully and search Google to see if the methods you are using are deemed ok.